 LIAISON FUNCTIONS FOR RESEARCH

-University Advancement is responsible for liaison with all corporations, foundations, and private sector funding sources as regards all aspects of gifts.
+University Advancement is responsible for liaising with all corporations, foundations, and private sector funding sources in regard to all aspects of gifts.

-OSP and the Associate Vice President for Research will continually assess the advantages associated with the University’s membership in research-related agencies and organizations and annually will recommend initiation, renewal, or termination of such membership.
+Pre-Award Support Services and the associate vice president for Research and Federal Relations will continually assess the advantages associated with the university’s membership in research-related agencies and organizations, and will recommend initiation, renewal, or termination of such membership annually.

 ANALYSIS AND REPORTING